denisakera/ErgativeAgents/README.md

 ## Acknowledgements

-- This project utilizes OpenAI models via the OpenRouter API for analysis
+- This project utilizes OpenAI's GPT-4o models for analysis and debate generation
+- Ollama and Llama3 for local model inference
-- Streamlit for the interactive web interface
+- Streamlit for the interactive web interfaces
 - The open-source community for various visualization and NLP tools

 ## Research Motivation